bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ### Launch of an application URL {#response-interact-app}

-If the RC indicates that it can [launch an application URL](#request-interact-app) and the AS supports this capability for the RC's request, the AS responds with the "app" field, which is a string containing the URL to direct the RQ to.
+If the RC indicates that it can [launch an application URL](#request-interact-app) and the AS supports this mode for the RC's request, the AS responds with the "app" field, which is a string containing the URL to direct the RQ to.
 This URL MUST be unique for the request and MUST NOT contain any security-sensitive information.